-- explain the various education abroad programs available at UNL, with reference to the individual student's academic degree plan and/or personal interests;
+- explain the various education abroad programs available at UNL, with reference to the individual student's academic, professional, and/or personal interests;

 - explain the application and orientation processes to students, and answer other questions (visa and passport procedures, housing options, program costs, etc.), as needed; and